ircdocs/modern-irc/index.md

 The presence of a prefix is indicated with a single leading colon character `(':', 0x3a)`.
 If there are no tags it MUST be the first character of the message itself.
 There MUST NOT be any whitespace between this leading character and the prefix

-Most IRC servers limit lines to 512 bytes in length, including the trailing `CR-LF` characters.
-Implementations which include message tags allow an additional 512 bytes for the tags section of a message, including the leading `'@'` and trailing space character.
-There is no provision for continuation message lines.
+Most IRC servers limit messages to 512 bytes in length, including the trailing `CR-LF` characters.
+Implementations which include [message tags](https://ircv3.net/specs/extensions/message-tags.html) need to allow additional bytes for the **tags** section of a message; clients must allow 8191 additional bytes and servers must allow 4096 additional bytes.
+There is no ratified provision for continuation messages at this time.

-The proposed [`LINELEN`](#linelen-parameter) `RPL_ISUPPORT` parameter lets a server specify the maximum allowed length of IRC lines, comprising of both the tags section and the rest of the message.
-However, use of this token is not widespread and is only used in an experimental server right now. -->

 ### Wire format in ABNF